What requirements must coffee comply with to be allowed on the European market?

 If you want to access the European coffee market, you will have to meet your buyer’s quality standards – which are particularly high within the specialty segment.
 The quality of green coffee is graded and classified before export.
 There is no universal grading and classification system for coffee.
 The Specialty Coffee Association’s standards for green coffee grading is often used as a point of reference.
 However, most producing countries have and use their own grading systems.

-The International Trade Centre states that grading is usually based on the following criteria:
+Grading is usually based on the following criteria:

-- Altitude and/or region
+- Altitude and region.

-- Number of defects (imperfections)
+- Number and classification of defects or imperfections.

 Note that there is no exact definition of specialty coffee within the coffee industry.
 The Coffee Quality Institute and the cupping protocols of the Specialty Coffee Association consider coffees graded and cupped with scores below 80 to be standard quality and not specialty.
 Nevertheless, the exact minimum scores defining specialty coffee differ per country and per buyer.
 Most buyers consider 80 too low and demand a cupping score of 85 or higher for it to be considered specialty.